 Step five.
 Add the soy sauce mixture, stir well, and cook for 1 more minute.
 Give it a last stir before placing the cabbage into a serving dish.
 Season more with a splash of sugar, fish sauce, and a dash of ground white pepper, and serve with plain jasmine rice.
 That’s it!
 Enjoy.

 Important Kitchen Notes

 - You can quickly turn this dish into a vegetarian dish.
 Omit the bacon altogether.

 - If your bacon in the wok imparts too much oil, drain some out and continue cooking.

-- You can add thinly sliced pork loins, pork belly, or even ham for extra protein.
+- Add thinly sliced pork loins, pork belly, or ham for extra protein.